Energy Solutions That Work For Remote Communities.

 Stephanie Rathwell holds a B.A. degree in Economics and Environmental Studies from the University of Victoria.
 This interdisciplinary approach has allowed her to study the intersection between economic and environmental processes, and how the economy can work for both society and the environment.

 Stephanie is experienced in community engagement, event planning, fundraising and project management.
 She has a keen interest in clean technologies for green building and renewable energy, and focuses her work on community based projects for sustainable development.

 Jose Luis Caceres, Geol.
 Eng., MSc., EP,

-Community Engagement and Project Development Officer, Alberta
+Project Development Officer, Alberta

 Jose Luis Caceres specializes in the subjects of sustainable energy development and climate change.
 Prior to shifting his career towards the sustainable development line of work, Jose accumulated more than 15 years of experience in the oil & gas industry.
 Jose possesses a M.Sc. degree in Sustainable Energy Development and a B.Sc. degree in Geological Engineering.
 He is accredited as Environmental Professional (EP) in Canada.

 Project Development Officer, British Columbia